Azure/CityPower-Build-Sample/docs/chapter-2a-leveraging-managed-mongodb-and-redis-services-for-your-node.js-app.md

 	* `REDISCACHE_PRIMARY_KEY`: set to the value of **key1**
 	* `REDISCACHE_SSLPORT`: set to the **SSL port** value

-1. Restart the application again and load the dashboard screen.
+5. Restart the application again and load the dashboard screen.
 The returned values are cached for 30 seconds.
 You can verify this in the Console of the Azure Redis blade in the Azure Portal.

 ## Session Summary

-In this session we took our original app and enhanced it with a series of Azure managed services.
-These services allow us to focus on writing valuable application code, and spending less time on managing clusters of virtual machines.
-We also externalized state from our application, setting the stage for a more scalable solution going forward.
+In this session you took your original app and enhanced it with a series of Azure managed services.
+These services let you externalized state from your application to prepare for a more scalable solution going forward.

 ## What's Next